Engineering manager responsibilities: What you need to know

 Needless to say, as an engineering manager, you’ll be managing projects and ensuring your team is delivering without delays.

 Engineering projects can last anywhere from a few months to years.
 Throughout the project lifecycle, engineering managers need to ensure all elements of the project are in sync.
-It is essential for engineering managers to see a task through successful completion.
+Engineering managers need to see a task through successful completion.
 To do so, you need to possess strong project management skills that include:

 • Overseeing the execution of assigned tasks